-This course is a standard 15 point course and students are expected to spend 10 hours per week involved in each 15 point course that they are enrolled in.
+This course is a standard 15-point course and students are expected to spend 10 hours per week involved in each 15-point course that they are enrolled in.

-For this course, you can expect 2 hours of lectures, 4-5 hours of reading and thinking about the content and 3-4 hours of work on assignments and/or test preparation.
+For this course, you can expect 2 hours of lectures, a 1-hour workshop, and 7 hours of reading and thinking about the content and work on assignments and exam preparation.